ballerina-platform/module-ballerinax-hubspot.crm.object.leads/ballerina/Package.md

 The ballerinax/hubspot.crm.obj.leads offers APIs to connect and interact with the [HubSpot API for CRM Leads](https://developers.hubspot.com/docs/reference/api/crm/objects/leads) endpoints, specifically based on the [HubSpot CRM Leads API v3 OpenAPI spec](https://github.com/HubSpot/HubSpot-public-api-spec-collection/blob/main/PublicApiSpecs/CRM/Leads/Rollouts/424/v3/leads.json)"

+>**_NOTE:_**
+This package may be changed in the future based on the HubSpot API changes, since it is currently under development and is subject to change based on testing and feedback.
+By using this package, you are agreeing to accept any future changes that might occur and understand the risk associated with testing an unstable API.
+Refer to the [HubSpot Developer Terms](https://legal.hubspot.com/developer-terms?_gl=1*fmuxuh*_ga*NDU4NDIxOTA5LjE3MzQ3ODM3Mjg.*_ga_LXTM6CQ0XK*MTczNDgwNjI1OS4yLjAuMTczNDgwNjI1OS42MC4wLjA.&_ga=2.66923502.174841559.1734639641-983296813.1734639641) & [Developer Beta Terms](https://legal.hubspot.com/developerbetaterms?_gl=1*fmuxuh*_ga*NDU4NDIxOTA5LjE3MzQ3ODM3Mjg.*_ga_LXTM6CQ0XK*MTczNDgwNjI1OS4yLjAuMTczNDgwNjI1OS42MC4wLjA.&_ga=2.66923502.174841559.1734639641-983296813.1734639641) for more information.

 ## Setup guide

 To use the HubSpot Marketing Events connector, you must have access to the HubSpot API through a HubSpot developer account and a HubSpot App under it.
 Therefore you need to register for a developer account at HubSpot if you don't have one already.